Change can be unsettling for employees. As a leader, there are decisions to be made, people to influence and emotions to be aware of.

 Logos is evidential persuasion, appealing to a person’s reason.
-Logos is logical and underpinned by facts as a means of displaying that you understand what the other person is thinking.
+Logos are logical and underpinned by facts as a means of displaying that you understand what the other person is thinking.

-What might happen if you are seeking to manage change and one of these three was missing?
+What might happen if you are seeking to manage change and one of these three is missing?
 Where are you naturally strongest?
 Where might you need to work a little harder?

 3. Paint a compelling picture

 Remember to help people see what you are saying rather than just saying it.
 Many people think visually.

 Knowing when to advance and when to wait is one of the great discernment tools for any leader.
 In change management, this makes the timings of decisions as important as the decisions themselves.

 One of the key areas covered in C-me’s Change Management Workshop is looking at how we can learn to maximise engagement and buy-in from others in our teams.

 When teams are united in a common vision, and feel valued and engaged, they are far more likely to embrace change, even when the costs are high.
 This enables them to handle setbacks more effectively and turn pinch points into growth points.
 Change needs not be feared.